dafrina/ezform/readme.md

 );
 ````

-The `useForm` hook returns an object which contains the following properties/methods:
+The `useForm` hook returns a `FormRefObject` which contains the following properties/methods:

 - fields: (object containing all form fields with its values)
 - setFields: (default setter function for the form fields state)
+- setField: (name: string, value: any, validateImmediately?: boolean (default true))
+- getField: (name: string)
 - errors: (object containing all form fields with its error messages or null)
 - setValidators: (default setter function for the validators state)
-- handleChange: (name: string, value: any, validator?: (value: string) => string | null)
 - submit: () => void (validates all form fields and calls the onSubmit function passed to the useForm hook)
 - hasError: (fieldName: string) => boolean
 - getHelperText: (fieldName: string) => string